Glossary

 PPRL(Privacy-Preserving Record Linkage)

 Cross-organization entity resolution where neither side has to share raw records with the other or with a third party.
+Standard practice in healthcare and finance.

 Precision and recall (in matching)